milton927/NO.26_broadcast_simulation/README.md

-# NO.26_broadcast_simulation
+# Android-Studio-26-Broadcasts_send
- This is the project that will pushed message out by Toast after receive the message of the send.
+ This is to send a broadcast message to the Receive project after pressing the button, and then the Receive project pushes the message